uvarc/ebsetup/README.md

 ## Module naming scheme

-Use existing `rivanna-hmns.py` in this repo.
-If the syntax has changed, start from `lib/pythonX.Y/site-packages/easybuild/tools/module_naming_scheme/hierarchical_mns.py`:
+Copy `rivanna-hmns.py` from this repo to `lib/pythonX.Y/site-packages/easybuild/tools/module_naming_scheme`.
+If the syntax has changed, start from `hierarchical_mns.py`:

 - Change value of `CORE`/`COMPILER`/`MPI`/`TOOLCHAIN` to lowercase
 - `TOOLCHAIN = toolchains`